Galerina patagonica

 Galerina patagonica is a species of agaric fungus in the family Hymenogastraceae.
 First described by mycologist Rolf Singer in 1953, it has a Gondwanan distribution, and is found in Australia, New Zealand, and Patagonia (South America), where it grows on rotting wood.

 The fungus contains a laccase enzyme that has been investigated for possible used in bioremediation of chlorophenol-polluted environments.

 The toxicity of Galerina patagonica is unknown.
-However, it's phylogenetically nested within the Galerina marginata species complex, and thus likely contains deadly amatoxins.
+However, it is phylogenetically nested within the Galerina marginata species complex, and thus likely contains deadly amatoxins.